 NOTE!
-The IR Function (see IR Function, p.
-96) could not be set as Auto mode if this triggered action is enabled.
+The IR Function, p.
+95 could not be set as Auto mode if this triggered action is enabled.

-Send Message by FTP/E-Mail
+Send Alarm Message by FTP/E-Mail

-The administrator can select whether to send an alarm message by FTP and/or E-mail when an alarm is triggered.
+The administrator can select whether to send an alarm message by FTP and/or E-mail when audio is detected.